-• Potential for operational advancement by • Emerging economies in neighbouring embracing 4IR technologies. countries to compete with commodities. • Influencing policy briefs through research • Development initiatives that bypass the and academic papers. district. • Strengthening global partnerships, • Covid-19 pandemic hangover. especially in the SADC region. • Reputational damage (media) impacting • Exploring the role of PED in improving the investor confidence. revenue of the district. • Decreased budget to implement • Create relationships and collaboration with infrastructure due unspent MIG. metropolitan municipalities. • Optimising the implementation of legislation and policies that derive PED directorate. • Play a leading role in mainstreaming vulnerable groups to the economy.
+- Potential for operational advancement by embracing 4IR technologies. - Influencing policy briefs through research and academic papers. - Strengthening global partnerships, especially in the SADC region. - Exploring the role of PED in improving the revenue of the district. - Create relationships and collaboration with metropolitan municipalities. - Optimising the implementation of legislation and policies that derive PED directorate. - Play a leading role in mainstreaming vulnerable groups to the economy.